Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

+Based on the deep JWST observations, we find that S1, S2, and S3 are extremely massive (log($M_{\star}/M_{\odot}$) $\gtrsim11.0$), red (F182M $-$ F444W $>$ 3.5 mag), and heavily dust attenuated ($A_{\rm V}>3$ mag; Figs.~\ref{fig1}~\ref{fig2}, Extended Data Fig.~\ref{Extended_color_mag}, Extended Data Table.~\ref{tab1}).
+Self-consistently, we find that they also have high dust-obscured star formation rates (SFR$_{\rm IR}$), which are obtained from far-infrared SED fits with \texttt{CIGALE}, specifically $795\pm40 M_{\odot}$ yr$^{-1}$ for S1, 1,030$_{-150}^{+190}$ M$_{\odot}$ yr$^{-1}$ for S2, and $988\pm49$ M$_{\odot}$ yr$^{-1}$ for S3 (see Methods).
+This indicates that they are in the process of very efficient stellar mass build-up.
+We find no signs of a significant contribution to the rest-frame optical light by active galactic nuclei (AGN) based on our investigation of the emission lines, source morphology, and multi-wavelength data.
+Therefore, we conclude that the ultra-massive nature of these three galaxies is reliable.

-By comparing the masses of our galaxies with the predictions in Fig.~\ref{fig2}, it is clear that these sources require an extremely efficient conversion of baryons to stars of about 0.5 on average -- two to three times the highest efficiency observed at lower redshift ($\epsilon_{\rm max,obs} \simeq 0.2$).
-These three galaxies lie at $z_{\rm spec}\sim5.5$, demonstrating that the existence of ultra-massive galaxies that challenge our galaxy formation models is not restricted to the most distant Universe\cite{Labbé2023}, but extends over a wide period, which was previously hidden by heavy dust obscuration.
-This is also demonstrated by two further galaxies in our sample at $z_{\rm spec}>7$ that imply $\epsilon > 0.2$, similar to the photometrically selected sources from previous studies\cite{Labbé2023}.
-However, their stellar masses are less robust, since the determination of stellar masses is mostly constrained by the F444W band.
-At $z\sim7-9$, this band traces the emission of the rest-frame B-band, which is sensitive to dust attenuation and stellar age.
-Therefore, we mainly focus on the three ultra-massive galaxies at $z_{\rm spec}\sim5.5$.
-At these lower redshifts, the determination of the stellar mass and SFR is more robust because F444W traces the rest-frame optical.
+By comparing the masses of our galaxies with the predictions in Fig.~\ref{fig1}, it is clear that these sources require an extremely efficient conversion of all available baryons to stars of about 0.5 on average -- two to three times the highest efficiency observed at lower redshift ($\epsilon_{\rm max,obs} \simeq 0.2$)\cite{Moster2013, Moster2018, Tacchella2018, Pillepich2018, Wechsler2018, Shuntov2022}.
+These three galaxies lie at $z_{\rm spec}\sim5-6$, demonstrating that the existence of ultra-massive galaxies that challenge our galaxy assembly models is not restricted to the most distant Universe at $z>8$\cite{White1978, Boylan-Kolchin2023, Labbé2023}, but includes galaxies at later times that were previously hidden by heavy dust obscuration.